Chicago Pulmonary Embolism Lawyer

 Air embolisms are fairly rare as they are preventable in medical settings when the correct procedures and precautions are used.
 Unfortunately, that is not always the case and victims of these errors are the ones who pay the price.

-In a medical setting, air embolisms generally occur from intravenous introduction of air into the blood stream.
-This can be from an injection or when a catheter or IV is placed into a blood vessel.It can also occur during surgery.
+In a medical setting, air embolisms generally occur from intravenous introduction of air into the blood stream of a patient.
+This can be from an injection or when a catheter or IV is placed into a blood vessel.It can also occur during surgery depending upon your risk factors or symptoms.
 Once an air pocket is in the blood, it can travel to the heart or the brain and cause blockages that can be fatal.
-Causes of air embolisms can be:
+Causes of embolisms can be: